How is the research being carried out?

 Being approached to take part

 Families will be approached to take part at one of three possible time points: before the child’s birth, after the child’s birth, or around the time of the child’s 5-year audit clinic - find out more about each of these time points.
-In most cases, the families will be approached by a member of their cleft team.
-Occasionally, they may be approached by another member of staff at their hospital.
+In most cases, the families will be approached by a member of their cleft team or the hospital research team.
 Leaflets (PDF, 413kB) containing information about the research will also be distributed to families via the Cleft Lip and Palate Association (CLAPA).

 Families will then be offered a Starter Pack, which contains: